ruoshui-git/MKS65-shell/README.md

 IMPLEMENTED FEATURES:

 - "parse double quotes like this" (no support for ' ')
 - ignore  arbitrary     spaces
   - so: 'ls>out'=='ls > out'=='ls >out'=='ls> out'=='ls >    out'
 - redirect > and >> with file descriptor support
   - like: gcc 2>> out.log
--
+- multiple conflicting > redirects will resort to the last one, but creating all of the files

 Usage Notes:
 - no support for "[cmd] [num]< [file]", only "[cmd] < [file]"